How to Care for Neon Signs

 Keep your Sign in Safe Area

 First things first - although fairly resilient, neon signs are made of glass tubing.
 Like any glass, neon tubing has a tendency to break if it gets whacked by something.
 Display your sign in a place that minimize contact with people or other objects.
+They operate best above 50 degrees Fahrenheit but can be stored down to -60 degrees Fahrenheit.
+Colder temperatures will affect the brightness of your neon sign.

 Keep it Clean